 How to manage your credit card debt

 The best way to avoid debt settlement is to stay on top of your credit card debt.
-So take these steps to manage your credit card debt.
+Take these steps to manage your credit card debt.

 Making the minimum payment on your credit card is not the best practice.
 Typically, this payment will not get your credit card paid down quickly.
 Each month, try to pay above the minimum amount to get your credit card paid off sooner to help prevent the debt from becoming unmanageable.